 The third and fourth semesters are devoted to the thesis.

 In addition, M.Phil candidates, are required to study a foreign language, (Proficiency course) other than English.
 The candidates are also encouraged to participate in the LECIA Wednesday Seminars.

-- The M.Phil (International Relations) shall normally be open to MA students who pass the MA course work with a B+ average, or better.
-Such candidates may proceed directly to Part II of the M.Phil programme.
+- The M.Phil (International Relations) shall normally be open to MA students who pass the MA coursework with a B+ average, or better.
+Such candidates may proceed directly to Part II of the M.Phil program.
 However, they will be required to take additional courses in areas where they are found to be deficient.

 - Holders of a very good first degree in a cognate discipline may be admitted directly to the M.Phil after submitting to a selection interview.

-- The programmes for those admitted directly to the M.Phil and those admitted after the first two semesters of the MA differ slightly.
+- The programs for those admitted directly to the M.Phil and those admitted after the first two semesters of the MA differ slightly.

 A Thesis is required for the M.Phil degree.

 In addition, candidates are required: